amirmazmi/amirmazmi.github.io/_posts/2017-11-20-McKinsey-hackathon.md

 ![_config.yml]({{ site.baseurl }}/images/2017-11-20-stephourweekday.png)

 &emsp;&emsp;It is immediately obvious that the data is almost linear here.
 It would be easy to model at this granularity, so model and look at residual without forgetting to remove unnecessary columns that are not continuous variables such as labels and repetitive values ( e.g. wday and wday.xts).

+&emsp;&emsp;Normally at this point, I would look at variable correlations prior to building a model but in the moment, I had limited time and wanted to get at least one submission in and iterate based on the result.
+So I made a note and if I had time, I would come back to it.